Chapter 11 : Wonders and Wishing.

 It was August.
 Two months had passed since it happened, and I didn’t feel any better.
-The few weeks I spent in St. Mungo’s didn’t make me feel much better.
+The few weeks I spent in St. Mungo’s didn’t do me much good.
 If anything, it made me feel worse.
 Being in solitude made me think all day, and that was something I tended to avoid in normal circumstances.
-Now, it was even worse.
-No matter how many times the others day it wasn’t my fault that Sirius died, the niggles of doubt were still there.
+No matter how many times the others say it wasn’t my fault that Sirius died, the niggles of doubt were still there.

 There were only a few people I could talk to.
 Molly had proved to be a big help.
 She was always inviting me over for a cup of tea and catch up.
 We both knew that meeting up like that was one of the few things which kept me sane.
 Molly was always wonderful like that, silently helping me through life with tea and biscuits.

 It was a wonder my patronus hadn’t changed to her form and not his.
 Even thinking of it now, two weeks later, I still couldn’t understand why it happened.
-Why a wolf of all things ejected from a wand?
+Why a wolf of all things?
 No, I shouldn’t think of that bloody change.
 It had just made everything awkward.
 It would mean thinking about how I felt about Remus, and as he was here it would be awkward.
-What was something normal to talk about?
+What was something normal to think about?
 Aha, my parents.

 I couldn’t really talk to Mum and Dad.
 Mum was grieving herself and wondering whether she should have gone and seen him sooner and made the most of him being there.
 Responding to those questions was a little difficult so I tended to stay clear of her.
 As for Dad, as nice as he was, he couldn’t always handle feelings and things like that, so it only really left one other person I could talk to.
 Remus.